 Simple find and replace of text in HTML

 - Select some text in your HTML Editor (1) and click Add to Find button (2).
-Word to HTML will automatically add selected text into find input field (3).
+Word to HTML will automatically add selected text into the find input field (3).
 The same can be done with Ctrl+C (copy) and Ctrl+V (paste).

 - Then add replacement text (4) or leave it empty if you want to delete given text occurrences from HTML.